-Alfen awarded with multiyear contract to supply substations to Enexis Netbeheer
+Alfen awarded with multiyear framework agreement to supply substations to Liander

-Enexis Netbeheer, one of the largest grid operators in the Netherlands, awarded Alfen a contract for the supply of prefab and accessible distribution substations to Enexis Netbeheer.
-This is a continuation of a decadeslong relationship between Enexis Netbeheer and Alfen of offering smart and reliable grid solutions, and marks another step in further preparing the electricity grid for the energy transition.
-The contract has an initial term of four years, and can be extended with four additional years.
+Liander, the largest grid operator in the Netherlands, and Alfen announced that Alfen has been awarded a framework agreement for the supply of prefab secondary substations to Liander.
+This is a continuation of a decades-long relationship between Liander and Alfen of offering smart and reliable grid solutions.
+The agreement will have an initial term of four years and can be extended with four additional years.